 Kevin Marshall, Secretary

 Kevin Marshall has his Masters of Arts in Education from Pacific Lutheran University.
-Kevin has been teaching high school English for seven years at Washington High School in the Franklin Pierce School District.
-Kevin has also been a member of the Franklin Pierce School District Core Business Team for two years, has served as a union building representative, and has coached basketball for three years.
+Kevin has been teaching high school English for eight years at Washington High School in the Franklin Pierce School District.
+Kevin has also been a member of the Franklin Pierce School District Core Business Team for two years, has served as a union building representative, and has coached basketball for four years.

 Marian Wagner, Treasurer